 Another excellent side-by-side double stroller option, by the same company that makes several other top-rated strollers appearing on our other lists.
 Joovy is well known for mixing great styling with functionality, for a reasonable price.
 This double stroller is no exception.
 This 30" wide stroller can fit through most standard doorways, while still supporting up to 45 pounds per child (90 pounds total).
 We liked that each seat could recline independently, and footrests could also adjust independently.
 The independent recline is not unique on this list, but the footrest aspect is.
 Some good features include: two cupholders for parents, two good-sized zippered pouches for parents (great for phones and keys), a really large storage basket underneath, good sized wheels (7" front, 9" back) to help over the bumps, and a truly huge canopy.
 Folded down, we measured it at 30" x 36" x 14" thick, which is smaller than the BOB Revolution, but larger than the Baby Jogger.
 Weighs just over 30 pounds, which is heavy, but there's a lot of stroller here.
 Couple of small downfalls relative to other options.
 First, the canopy covers both children, so you cannot have one down and the other up like you can with the BOB Revolution or the Baby Jogger.
 Second, it doesn't stand on its own while folded, which is an issue for most of the strollers on this list.
 Overall, this is an excellent stroller with only some very minor drawbacks.
 All the most important features are there and in abundance, very impressive at this price point!
 Interested?
 You can check out this Joovy Scooter X2 double stroller here.

 At a similar price point to the BOB Revolution Flex, this side-by-side double stroller is a close second place.
-There are several available right now: remaining stock of the old version, the 2015 version, and the newest model.
+There are several available right now: remaining stock of the old version and the newest model.
 This stroller has very similar features to the BOB, but with some important distinctions.
 First, both have adjustable handlebar height, an easy folding sequence, suspension to keep things smooth over the bumps, far-reaching canopies (the BOB wins here by a small margin), comfy seats, and high build quality and stability.
 In terms of size, the Baby Jogger folds to a considerably smaller size than the BOB, into a 30" by 31" rectangle only about 13" thick.
 Recall that the BOB had a dimension nearly 40" long when folded.
 So this fits more easily into smaller trunks: we got it easily into the Accord and Corolla, but also easily into the Civic trunk as well.
 This is partially because the wheels are much smaller than the BOB.
 Where that saves in size, it hurts in the smoothness of the ride.
 While the BOB is a dream glider, this is a bit more finicky and not as smooth.
 Opened up, this is 30" wide, about the same as the Joovy but a bit slimmer than the BOB.
 So overall this stroller is a reasonably compact package, but the trade-off is not having as smooth of a ride, particularly for jogging when you want those large diameter wheels.
 On our scale it was 33 pounds, coming in just under the BOB by 1 pound, and over the Joovy by 1 pound.
 If you're looking for something a bit smaller and lighter, this is the stroller for you.
 It's very expensive, however, putting the Joovy out in front by a bit of a margin.
 If you have a bigger budget and are actually interested in jogging (this one says "not intended for jogging" despite the name), the Baby Jogger Summit X3 Double Stroller is a better option, but it will cost you.
 Interested?
 You can check out this Baby Jogger double stroller here.

 To be honest, we are partial to the side-by-side double strollers for one silly reason: once the kids get a little older they will inevitably start fighting about who gets to sit in the front.
 If your kids are anything like mine, that fight never ends well!
 But here is an awesome and incredibly versatile tandem option.
 Tandem means that one sits in front of the other, rather than side-by-side.
 In our tests, the Options Elite is the best tandem stroller on the market.
 Tandem has a few advantages to the side-by-side: first, with this stroller you can configure how your kids are sitting.
 Want the infant facing you, but the toddler facing forward?
 Want both facing forward?
 That's fine too.
 When you have an infant and toddler, the tandem feels really great.
 You can put the infant in back up higher facing you, making feeding and helping your baby super easy.
 And the toddler can face forward to see all the action.
 The side-by-side isn't great with an infant car seat, as it's hard to reach over and forward to where the infant car seat attaches.
 So the tandem wins in that regard.
 Second, at only about 26" wide, this tandem is great for fitting into relatively narrow places.
 As a silly example there is a narrow side entrance to our local children's museum that only the tandem could fit through.
 But the tandem has some down-sides.
 It doesn't fold as flat as a side-by-side.
 In fact, the Options Elite folds to 21" x 26" x 39" which is even larger than the BOB in terms of overall space taken up in the trunk.
 Even though it is quite large when folded, it is also very well equipped.
 It has a cup holder for parents, a huge storage compartment with side zipper access (!), stands on its own when folded, and has really nice seating surfaces with padded headrests and adjustable footrests to accommodate growing babies.
 The Options Elite also includes one infant car seat adapter that works with most of the major infant car seat brands (Graco, Chicco, Britax, etc.).
 If you need to attach two infant car seats, you'll need to buy an extra Contours brand car seat adapter at a very reasonable $20.
 Note that the Baby Jogger City Select Double tandem stroller is another great (but expensive at $800+) option, but the seating is more crowded than the Contours and we think the price is a little excessive (but if you want a luxury double stroller, that's a fantastic option).
 Interested?
 You can check out this Contours double stroller here.